 Credit card accounts are included in the SCV file with the actual balance (positive, negative or zero).
-If the product conditions do not allow a positive balance to be held in the account, banks do not have to include these accounts in the SCV file repayable at par, it is covered by the DGS.
-Appendix 5 includes a further explanation of selected exceptional products.
+If the product conditions do not allow a positive balance to be held in the account, banks do not have to include these accounts in the SCV file.

 The contractual conditions are also important in the demarcation of products in the SCV file.
-If the product complies with the definition of a deposit in terms of its conditions, in particular the fact that the principal is
+If the product complies with the definition of a deposit in terms of its conditions, in particular the fact that the principal is repayable at par, it is covered by the DGS.
+Appendix 4 includes a further explanation of selected exceptional products.

 The name of a product is not always the determining factor.
-For example, a "subordinated deposit", although called a "deposit", is not actually a deposit according to the DGS definition, unless the conditions show that it is not actually subordinated".
+For example, a "subordinated deposit", although called a "deposit", is not actually a deposit according to the DGS definition, unless the conditions show that it is not actually subordinated10.
 Due to innovation in the financial sector and the arrival of FinTech, it has become even more important to test the terms and conditions of (new) products very carefully against the definition given above.